discoposse/tracerator/CONTRIBUTING.md

 - The UI (`streamlit_app.py`) uses Streamlit best practices for state management (`st.session_state` + widget `key`s) so that configuration survives reruns.

 ### Trace Data
-- The canonical traces live under `Mooncake/traces/`.
+- Current traces live under `Mooncake/traces/` (first collection).
 - Do **not** commit very large generated traces to the repo.
-- Small demo extensions can live in `Mooncake/trace_gen/examples/`.
+- Small demo extensions can live under the relevant collection's generator examples folder.
-- If you create new high-fidelity generators or analysis scripts, prefer adding them under `trace_gen/` with documentation.
+- New collections should live at the top level alongside `Mooncake/`, with their own documentation.

 ### License
 By contributing, you agree that your contributions will be licensed under the same [Apache License 2.0](LICENSE) as the rest of the project.

 ## Questions?
 Open a discussion or issue on GitHub.
-For questions specifically about the original Mooncake system or the semantics of the traces, the upstream [kvcache-ai/Mooncake](https://github.com/kvcache-ai/Mooncake) repository and its issues are the best place.
+For questions about a specific collection (e.g. Mooncake traces), the upstream source and its documentation are the best starting point.
+For the generator, UI, or general extensibility, this repo's issues are perfect.

-Thanks again for helping keep these traces useful for realistic LLM serving research and modeling!
+Thanks for helping make realistic, high-fidelity workload data available to the community!